thedeu2e/DDT-App/README.md

 # RL-Ryu-App
 This repository is centered around creating an easily undrestandable, customizable Ryu Controller application for SDN to facilitate research utlizing reinforcement learning for autonomous applications in software defined networks.
+I have modifed the code from the repository https://github.com/stainleebakhla/mininet-flow-generator to use MGEN istead of iPerf to simulate realistic traffic traits.

 ## Getting Started
 Clone the repository